davidmalcolm/gcc-python-plugin/docs/tree.rst

       The :py:class:`gcc.Type` for the `restrict` version of this type

+   .. py:attribute:: unqualified_equivalent

+      The :py:class:`gcc.Type` for the version of this type that does not have any qualifiers.

    The standard C types are accessible via class methods of :py:class:`gcc.Type`.
    They are only created by GCC after plugins are loaded, and so they're